oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 	![Run Me First Example Template](images/expl-run-me-first.png)
 3. The Create Notebook dialog opens.
 By default, it adds **(1)** to the original example template name, and selects the current project and workspace you are signed in to.
 Let's retain the defaults here.
 You have the option to change them.
 Click **OK**.
 	![Create Notebook from Examples](images/expl-create-nb.png)
-4. A message appears stating that the notebook has been created and will appear under the Notebook EA Listing.
+4. A message appears stating that the notebook has been created and will appear on the Notebooks page.
 Click **Open Notebook**.
 	![Open Notebook](images/open-nb-dialog.png)

-6. The Notebook is open and ready to run.
+5. The Notebook is open and ready to run.
     ![Notebook OML Run-me-first](images/notebook-run-me-first.png)

-7. You can go back to the Notebooks EA listing by clicking on the three-line menu and then clicking on **Notebooks EA**.
+6. You can go back to the Notebooks page by clicking on the Cloud menu icon to open the left navigatin pane.
+On the left navigation pane, expand Projects and then click **Notebooks**.

    	![Go back to Notebook listing](images/back-to-oml-listing.png)

-8. The final listing of Notebooks is shown.
+7. The final list of Notebooks is avaiable on the Notebooks page,as shown in the screeshot here.
 	![Notebook listing](images/oml-listing-exmpl.png)

 This completes the task of creating a notebook from a template example.